Vyral/paul-lopez/_posts/2019-03-12-3-tips-that-will-make-your-home-purchase-smooth--seamless.md

 ---
 layout: post
-title: 2 Tips That Will Make Your Home Purchase Smooth & Seamless
+title: 3 Tips That Will Make Your Home Purchase Smooth & Seamless
-date: 2019-03-12 21:21:01
+date: 2019-03-12 21:21:00
 tags:
   - Real Estate
   - Home Buyer Tips
 excerpt: >-
   Are you preparing to buy a home?
-Here are a couple of tips that will help you from a financial perspective.
+Here are a few tips that will help you from a financial perspective.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Paul+Lopez/Paul+Lopez+Real+Estate+_+2+Tips+That+Will+Make+Your+Home+Purchase+Smooth+%26+Seamless.mp4
 pullquote: You can’t forget about your closing costs.